How to Manage Conflict in the Workplace

 5. Use humour to defuse difficult situations.

-If you or your team need help managing conflict and having better conversations with each other, we have a range of workshops and shirt sessions which can help build better, more collaborative workplaces.
+If you or your team need help managing conflict and how to approach difficult conversations at work, we have a range of challenging conversations training sessions that can help build better, more collaborative workplaces.